vinhwin1810/code-review-dashboard/README.md

 ### CODE REVIEW DASHBOARD

 This application retrieves data from GitLab's API about Merge Requests and Discussions and presents it in a dashboard for a more comprehensive code review process.
+By looking at these charts, developers can grasp their team's code review instead of having to look through Gitlab long discussions.

 ### Getting Started